eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/devops-devsecops-itops.md

 	- Prior TL experience as this is a 0-1 effort with team growth on the horizon
 	- Bonus Points if you have expertise and interest in low level details of hardware components, protocols, and associated Linux tooling (PCIe, networking, power management, kernel perf tuning).
 	- Annual Salary Range: $200,000—$370,000 USD
++ DevOps Engineer - Supercomputing
+	- Bay Area (San Francisco and Palo Alto)
+	- xAI’s mission is to create AI systems that can accurately understand the universe and aid humanity in its pursuit of knowledge.
+	- Our team is small, highly motivated, and focused on engineering excellence.
+This organization is for individuals who appreciate challenging themselves and thrive on curiosity.
+Engineers are encouraged to work across multiple areas of the company, and as a result, all engineers and researchers share the title "Member of Technical Staff."
+	- We operate with a flat organizational structure.
+All employees are expected to be hands-on and to contribute directly to the company’s mission.
+Leadership is given to those who show initiative and consistently deliver excellence.
+Work ethic and strong prioritization skills are important.
+	- All engineers and researchers are expected to have strong communication skills.
+They should be able to concisely and accurately share knowledge with their teammates.
+	- xAI does not have recruiters.
+Every application is reviewed directly by a technical member of the team.
+	- Tech Stack
+		* Kubernetes
+		* Pulumi
+		* Rust and Go
+		* Flux / ArgoCD
+	- The role is based in the Bay Area [San Francisco and Palo Alto].
+Candidates are expected to be located near the Bay Area or open to relocation.
+	- Operating some of the world’s largest GPU supercomputing clusters for both AI training and serving production models.
+	- Implement IaC best practices, enhancing deployment pipelines, and ensuring robust, secure service delivery across our production environments.
+	- Working with both on-premise clusters and cloud providers.
+	- Help with security best practices for internal researchers and live external traffic.
+	- Writing scalable and highly available containerized applications in Rust.
+	- Managing compute fleets with Pulumi, Terraform, Ansible, or other stateful automation libraries.
+	- Interview Process
+		* After submitting your application, the team reviews your CV and statement of exceptional work.
+If your application passes this stage, you will be invited to an initial interview (45 minutes - 1 hour) during which a member of our team will ask some basic questions.
+If you clear the initial phone interview, you will enter the main process, which consists of four technical interviews:
+			+ Coding assessment in a language of your choice.
+			+ Systems design: Translate high-level requirements into a scalable, fault-tolerant service.
+			+ Systems hands-on: Demonstrate practical skills in a live problem-solving session.
+			+ Project deep-dive: Present your past exceptional work to a small audience.
+			+ Meet and greet with the wider team.
+		* Our goal is to finish the main process within one week.
+We don’t rely on recruiters for assessments.
+Every application is reviewed by a member of our technical team.
+All interviews will be conducted via Google Meet.
+		* Annual Salary Range: $180,000 - $370,000 USD